You’re planning to spend 3 days in Seville and not sure what to do. Then you’re in good hands!

 Seville is an inland city and the whole province has no coastline at all.
 It is definitely no summer city as temperatures rise to become some of the highest in the whole country between mid-June and mid-September.

 The winter months can offer 15-20 degrees Celsius in the daytime but become chilly at night with temperatures close to 2-3 degrees Celsius.
-In winter you should bring a warm jacket, though you’ll notice that the locals dress up as if it were the north pole in the daytime.

 The winter months are beautiful as the orange trees in every street are dotted with bright orange balls.
-They are not to eat, though.
+They are not to eat, though!
 These oranges taste really bitter and are used to make jam.

 In the spring, you can enjoy the sweet scent of purple flowers covering the trees, especially around the Plaza de España area.